A reader writes in:

 To save as much as you can, try inviting fewer people and making the event more intimate.
 Start by whittling your list down by 20%, then another 20%.
 Then see if you’re happy with it.

 2. Ask for wedding help instead of wedding gifts.

 We were lucky that several of our friends and family had musical talent, so they were able to provide musical accompaniment for our ceremony.
-We also have a close friend who is an extremely skilled amateur photographer and he was willing to serve as photographer for our ceremony as our wedding gift – after the ceremony, he provided high quality digital images of everything.
+We also have a close friend who’s an extremely skilled amateur photographer, and he was willing to photograph our ceremony as our wedding gift.
+Then, after the ceremony, he provided high-quality digital images of everything.

-3. Have the ceremony at home, or outdoors.
+3. Hold the ceremony at home, or outdoors.

 4. Do the catering yourself, or hire a family-owned restaurant.

 For our wedding, we handled our own food preparation and catering with a lot of help from my wife’s family.
 This drastically reduced the food costs for the ceremony.